 Fill the Frame with What is Relevant

-Making the subject spill over the edges is not what it means to fill the frame.
+Filling the frame making the subject spill over the edges is not what it means to fill the frame.
 When this technique works best for the chosen subject of a photograph, use it!
 But, you can also make good use of negative space to enhance an image.
-Filling the frame in photography is about including what is relevant to the photograph you want to make.
-Exclude everything else.
+Filling the frame in